icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 - **Type**: Update method
 - **Parameters**: A vector of `Event` records.
 - **Returns**: A vector of option types either indicating the successful processing with a vector of `nat` representing notification identifiers, or an error as `PublishError`.
 - **Summary**: Accepts a list of events from Publishers and attempts to process and distribute these events to relevant Subscribers.
 It responds with either a list of event identifiers that have been successfully broadcasted or errors encountered during the process.
-Note: Relays will use this endpoint and implementations will need to inspect the source to see if it matches the caller...if not, then it should be assumed the item is a relay and care should be taken to validate the sender.
+Note: EventRelayers will use this endpoint and implementations will need to inspect the source to see if it matches the caller...if not, then it should be assumed the item is a relayed event and care should be taken to validate the sender.

 #### icrc72_confirm_notifications